 Gabriella joined Dietze and Davis, P.C. as an associate in 2013.
-Her diverse practice includes energy and utility law, water law, environmental law, and general civil litigation.
+Her diverse practice includes energy and utility law, water law, real estate law, environmental law, and general civil litigation.

 In her energy and utility practice, Gabriella has extensive regulatory experience before the Colorado Public Utilities Commission and the Federal Energy Regulatory Commission, including utility rate cases, energy efficiency proceedings, electric resource planning, and application dockets.
 Gabriella also practices before the Federal Energy Regulatory Commission in matters related to hydropower development and Qualifying Facilities under the federal Public Utility Regulatory Policies Act (PURPA), and has experience in environmental compliance issues involving the Colorado Department of Public Health and Environment.